ChristianBega/ChristianBega/README.md

 Hi 👋, <br>
-I’m a Junior MERN full stack web developer graduate from Denver University.
-While at Denver University I had the opportunity to collaborate with different teams of developers to build applications that solve real world problems.
+I’m a Junior MERN full-stack web developer graduate from Denver University.
+While at Denver University, I had the opportunity to collaborate with different teams of developers and planned, built, and deployed applications that solved real-world problems.
+I intend to continue to expand my knowledge of web development.
+And hope to apply the skills and technologies I’ve learned to continue to create new creative applications.
 ---

 ### 🧰 Languages and Tools